Cleveland Clinic Lerner Research Institute Logo

 Research

-The Baker Lab aims to develop and translate more effective neurostimulation-based approaches to help patients suffering from acquired brain injuries, including stroke and traumatic brain injury, as well as movement disorders.
+The Baker Lab aims to develop and translate more effective neurostimulation-based approaches to help patients suffering from acquired brain injuries, including stroke and traumatic brain injury, as well as movement disorders associated with cerebellar pathology - including tremor and ataxia.
 Our preclinical efforts emphasize novel targets and strategies to personalize the use of options like deep brain stimulation (DBS), with the help of a wide range of preclinical disease models.
 Our clinical work involves clinical research and trials dedicated to better understanding the effects of DBS-based treatment approaches and refining their application.

 Both efforts combine behavioral, neurophysiological, and imaging data and involve crucial collaborations across neurosurgery, neurology, radiology, and biomedical engineering.